msg43/Knowledge_Chipper/README.md

 1. Add documents or folders
 2. Choose Analysis Type from dropdown (Document Summary, Knowledge Map, Entity Extraction, or Relationship Analysis)
 3. Template auto-populates based on selection (customize if desired)
-4. Configure provider, model, and other settings
+4. Configure provider and model (use 🔄 to refresh available models)
 5. Click "Start Content Analysis"

 **CLI:**